Windows OS Hub

 • DisableDriveRedirection = 1

-If you are using RDS hosts running on Windows Server, you can disable the clipboard and the local drives redirection in the collection settings: Remote Desktop Services -> Collections -> Tasks -> Edit Properties -> Client Settings.
+If you are using RDS hosts running Windows Server 2022/2019/2016/2012R2, you can enable or disable the clipboard and the local drives redirection in the RDS collection settings.
+Open the Server Manager -> Remote Desktop Services -> Collections -> Tasks -> Edit Properties -> Client Settings.
 Uncheck Clipboard and Drives options in the Enable redirecting for the following section.

 windows server rds -disable clipboard redirection in collection settings

-If you want to deny copying to/from a RDP session for users only, but not the administrators, you can change the NTFS permissions on the executable C:\windows\system32\rdpclip.exe.
-To do it, uncheck Read/Execute permissions for the built-in Users group in the file’s security properties and remove the group from the list (you will have to change the file owner from TrustedInstaller to another one first).
+If you want to prevent users, but not administrators, from copying to/from an RDP session, you can change the NTFS permissions on the executable C:\windows\system32\rdpclip.exe.
+To do this, uncheck the Read/Execute permissions for the built-in Users group in the file’s security properties (you will have to change the file owner from TrustedInstaller to another one first).

 prevent using of rdpclip by non-admin users